 Professor Berg; Instructor Maiberger; Heidelberg staff abroad: Heckmann and Doerr.
+(Professor of Spanish Lepeley, chair).

-The Languages Department, overseen by the Languages Chair, offers a major and minor in German.
+The Department of Languages offers a major and minor in German.
 Many Americans have cultural ties to the German-speaking peoples of Central Europe, and recent history calls for a deeper understanding of the unique cultural and political significance of these countries.
 Significant commercial ties and cooperation in research, especially with the Federal Republic of Germany, but also with Switzerland and Austria, underscore the usefulness of German as a vocational asset.
 Students majoring in German reap these rewards; and they gain access to the wealth of German civilization.